-- Business with less than INR 5 Crores of turnover will be allowed to file quarterly returns.
-Such taxpayers comprise of over 90% of total taxpayers.
+- Businesses with less than INR 5 Crores of turnover will be allowed to file quarterly returns.
+Such taxpayers comprise over 90% of total taxpayers.

-- GST rates have continuously reduced over the period of time.
+- GST rates have continuously reduced over a period of time.
 Most of the daily use items are taxable @ 0-5% rate.